jupo-ai/comfy-ex-tagcomplete/README.en.md

 - `Extra Tags file`
   - Additional tags CSV file
   - Targets **only CSV files starting with 'extra'** in the tags folder
+- `Translate file` ⭐new
+  - Set a translation file
 - `Delimiter`
   - Tag separator character
   - Choose from comma (,), period (.), or none